mbxjy4/LIFE4137/README.md

 ## Transcript Analysis

-The above preparation created GTEx_TCGA_samples.tsv which was used for transcript expression analysis alongside TCGA_CMSclass.tsv.
+The above preparation created GTEx_TCGA_samples.tsv (unavailable due to size) which was used for transcript expression analysis alongside TCGA_CMSclass.tsv.
 Transcript proportion data was filtered to only include transcripts for each GOI which were then classified as HCPC, LCPC or NPC.
 Three seperate analyses were then performed:

 1) T-tests comparing each CMS subtype expression (TCGA) for HCPC, LCPC and NPC with normal (GTEx) expression.
 2) Pairwsie T-tests comparing CRC expression (TCGA) in primary tumour samples with solid normal tissue samples from the same individual.